 Brooklyn Heights is a leafy neighborhood of brownstone town houses.
 Its serene, tree-lined streets hold centuries of profound history.

 We begin the tour by meandering through Brooklyn's oldest area.
 We admire landmarked homes, buildings and churches while learning about Brooklyn's history.
-We discover the stories and events through which the face of America was shaped by what was once its 3rd largest city.
+We discover the stories and events through which the face of America was shaped - Brooklyn was once the 3rd largest city

 Some of these historic themes include the story of the largest battle of the American Revolutionary War, which was fought in Brooklyn.
 Another is the pivotal role the borough played in the abolishment of slavery and Union victory in the Civil War.
 Also Brooklyn's status as a leader of the Industrial Revolution, and its substantial contributions to the country's literary heritage.
 We also learn about the history of Brooklyn itself: its formation, growth into a modern urban center and incorporation into New York City.
 The tour additionally highlights influential people who have called the area home, including writer Arthur Miller, abolitionist Henry Ward Beecher and poet Walt Whitman.